 The drawbacks of living near your rental are mostly if you don’t live in a highly attractive destination for tourists.
-If you’re not in the best vacation spot, it’s in your best interests to find a place that’s more desirable.
+If you’re not in the best vacation spot, finding a more desirable place is in your best interests.

 How close should the property be to all the action?